Mark Arnold (historian): Contributions to DVD releases

 Arnold recorded audio commentaries and video narration for the following DVD releases through Shout!
 Factory: "Casper the Friendly Ghost: The Complete Collection (1945-1963)", "Underdog: The Complete Series" and "Tennessee Tuxedo And His Tales: Complete Collection" released in 2011 and 2012.

 From 2016 to 2020, Arnold contributed commentaries and onscreen documentary appearances for Kino Lorber's DePatie-Freleng Animated Film Collection including The Inspector, Roland and Rattfink, The Ant and the Aardvark, The Tijuana Toads, The Blue Racer, Hoot Kloot, The Dogfather, Misterjaw, Crazylegs Crane, and six volumes of The Pink Panther.
 The cartoons were issued on DVD and Blu-ray.

 The Geek Speak Show and Fun Ideas Podcast

 Arnold debuted his segment called "The Stories Behind the Stories" on "The Geek Speak Show", on September 5, 2012.
 The segment features interviews with past, present and up-and-coming people in the comic book and animation industry.
 Multiple episodes of "The Stories Behind the Stories" have been made available via a YouTube channel.

 After 19 episodes, Arnold went on to create and host his own podcast called "Fun Ideas Podcast", which premiered on September 12, 2018.
 Arnold features guests from the comic book, animation, TV, movie and music industries.
 There have been over 200 episodes as of 2023.

-Famous Saratogans display

-The Saratoga History Museum honored Arnold by including him in a display of famous Saratogans, which ran from November 2009 through January 2010.